Local mass-conserving solution for a critical Coagulation-Fragmentation equation: Introduction

 for all test functions $\phi \in \mathrm{BC}([0,\infty))\cap \mathrm{Lip}([0,\infty))$ with $\phi(0) = 0$.
 Here, $\mathrm{BC}([0,\infty))$ and $\mathrm{Lip}([0,\infty))$ are the classes of bounded continuous functions and Lipchitz continuous functions on $[0,\infty)$, respectively. \end{definition} For $x\geq 0$, let $\phi_x(s) = 1 - e^{-xs}$ be a test function, and denote by $F(x,t)$ the Bernstein transform of $\rho(s,t)$, that is,

 Define $m \defeq m_1(0)$.
 If $m_1(t) = m $ for $t\in [0,T)$ with some $T>0$, then $F$ satisfies the following singular Hamilton-Jacobi equation

-Our main result in this paper is the following. \begin{theorem} Let $\rho_0$ be a density function such that $m_i(0) \in (0,\infty)$ for $i= 1,2$.
+Our main result in this paper is the following. \begin{theorem} Let $\rho_0$ be a density function such that $m=m_1(0) \geq1/2$, and $m_2(0)>0$.
 Then, there exists a unique mass-conserving weak solution to equation~\eqref{eq:cf} for $t\in [0, T^*)$, where

-\end{theorem} In the case when $a(s,\hat s) = s\hat s$ and $b(s,\hat s) = 0$, it was shown in~\cite{MenonPego2004} that the C-F loses mass exactly after $T^* = m_2(0)^{-1}$.
+\end{theorem} In the case when $a(s,\hat s) = s\hat s$ and $b(s,\hat s) = 0$, it was shown in~\cite{MenonPego2004} that the C-F loses mass exactly after $T = m_2(0)^{-1}>0$.
 Therefore, our result is consistent with that in~\cite{MenonPego2004}.
 The reason for this is that fragmentation helps prevent gelation (mass loss by formation of infinite-size particles).
 Equation~\eqref{eq:cf} is more complicated because of the interaction between coagulation and fragmentation kernels.
 We note that $T^*$ is not known to be sharp in Theorem~\ref{t:main}.

 We briefly summarize the progress of the conjecture in~\cite{VigilZiff1989, EscobedoLaurenccotMischlerPerthame2003} for $m=m_1(0)\in (0,1]$.
 Under certain assumptions, global existence and uniqueness of mass-conserving solutions when $m\leq 1/(4\log 2)$ was proven in~\cite{Laurencot2020} by the moment-bound method.
-By studying equation~\eqref{eq:main}, the authors of this paper obtained the global well-posedness for $m < 1/2$ in~\cite{TranVan2021}.
+By studying equation~\eqref{eq:main}, the authors of this paper obtained the global well-posedness for $m < 1/2$ in~\cite{TranVan2021}, which means that $T^*=+\infty$ in this regime.
 Furthermore, while uniqueness of mass-conserving solutions for $m\in [1/2,1]$ was established in~\cite{TranVan2021}, the existence question remains an outstanding open problem.
 For large time behavior results of~\eqref{eq:main}, see~\cite{TranVan2021,MitakeTranVan2021}.

-We continue this program of studying equation~\eqref{eq:main} to establish Theorem~\ref{t:main}.
-The novel idea is to singularly perturb $b(s,\hat s) = 1$ by $b^\epsilon(s,\hat s) = 1 + \epsilon(s+\hat s)$ for $\epsilon >0$ and study the limiting behavior of the solutions of the perturbed system via the Bernstein transform.
+We continue pushing limit of Bernstein transform to study equation~\eqref{eq:main} and to establish Theorem~\ref{t:main}.
+This technique has gained fruitful results in the past for so-called ``solvable kernels''~\cite{MenonPego2004,MenonPego2008, DegondLiuPego2017,TranVan2021,MitakeTranVan2021}.
+The novel idea of our approach in this work is to singularly perturb $b(s,\hat s) = 1$ by $b^\epsilon(s,\hat s) = 1 + \epsilon(s+\hat s)$ for $\epsilon >0$ and study the limiting behavior of the solutions of the perturbed system via the Bernstein transform.